SeriousGuy888/HatapediaSvelte/src/content/articles/Remyforg.md

 video: RYNm6bNHnH8
 ```

-Remyforg's enthusiasm for the rollercoaster has caused great dismay for [[Toby]], who had agreed to sell [[No]] to the Remy Republic in exchange for a lifetime membership on the Forgsville Rollercoaster, has never been able to ride the rollercoaster due to Remyforg's refusal to get off.
+Remyforg's enthusiasm for the rollercoaster has caused great dismay for [[Toby]], who had agreed to sell [[No]] to the Remy Republic in exchange for a lifetime membership on the Forgsville Rollercoaster, but has never been able to ride the rollercoaster due to Remyforg's refusal to get off.